Other activities and record types

 Legacy records should be sentenced under a current retention and disposal schedule.
-If there isn’t a schedule you can use to sentence the records, they cannot be destroyed.
+If there isn’t a schedule you can use to sentence the records, they can't be destroyed.
 These records will must be kept and preserved until disposal authorisation is given.

 Find out about disposal authorisation and how to develop or review a retention and disposal schedule.

-If you are sentencing a large number of legacy records, find out how to sentence them in bulk.
+If you are sentencing a large number of legacy records, find out how to sentence them in bulk

 Right to information requests